KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

   expr: (sum(http_server_requests_seconds_bucket{le="0.4"}) by (method, uri)) / (sum(http_server_requests_seconds_bucket{le="+Inf"}) by (method, uri))
 ```

 The first metric takes the number of HTTP requests finished in 15ms and divides it by the total number of requests, grouped by URI and method.
-Method here refers to POST, GET, etc and URI refers to the URI where the HTTP request happened.
 The second metric does the same, but for 400ms instead of 15ms.
+Method here refers to HTTP methods like POST or GET.
+URI refers to the URI where the HTTP request happened.

 Once these metrics have been set up, we can easily access them in Prometheus and Grafana, allowing us to make visualizations like the following: